-Generations Classic (HMO) must end your membership in the plan if any of the following happen:
+Global Special Care (HMO C-SNP) must end your membership in the plan if any of the following happen:

 - If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Customer Care to find out if the place you are moving or traveling to is in our plan's area.
-(Phone numbers for Customer Care are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage.
+(Phone numbers for Customer Care are printed on the back cover of this booklet.) - You do not meet the plan's special eligibility requirements as stated in Chapter 1, Section 2.1. - If your provider does not verify a diagnosis of diabetes, chronic heart failure, or cardiovascular disease. - If you no longer meet the special eligibility requirements of our plan, your membership will end after a 30-day grace period.
+You will receive a notice from us informing you of the end of your membership and other coverage options.
+If you have any questions about your eligibility, please contact Customer Care.
+(Phone numbers are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)